altocodenl/TODIS/readme.md

 Levels where you draw lines have sublevels down to a single chip operation.

 side effect as a call that changes what you consider durable data that is somewhere else in the space where the response is written on the caller.

-if we use it at this level, then we need both wait and return value. control is the wait, the return value is the data.

 the definition is the expansion. the expansion is calls becoming more calls, then being responded, then coming back as a response.